 - To improve health services, healthcare staff should gather generalised and specific information, it is also important to refer to the evidence base and learning generated from other countries.

-- To involve healthcare professionals effectively we can empower nurses to be first-line contact and other HCPS across health and social care services for further support.
+- To involve healthcare professionals effectively we can empower nurses to be first-line contact and other healthcare professionals across health and social care services for further support.

-- There is a need for improved education and training, greater awareness and leadership from HCP's beyond COVID-19, and to recognise and tackle biases and prejudices.
+- There is a need for improved education and training, greater awareness and leadership from healthcare professionals beyond COVID-19, and to recognise and tackle biases and prejudices.